 All the kids have headed back to school, but at PrEP2Me, we think it’s time for a history lesson of our own.
-Here’s a brief introduction to how the HIV/AIDS epidemic lead to the development and success of PrEP:
+Here’s a brief introduction to how the HIV/AIDS epidemic led to the development and success of PrEP:

 1983: AIDS is Identified in France